Using the image cutout tool with DP0.2¶

 from astropy.wcs import WCS

-1.2 Define Functions and Parameters¶
+1.2 Define parameters and functions¶

-Set the backend for afwDisplay
+Set the backend for afwDisplay to matplotlib.
+Set parameters for plots.

 afwDisplay.setDefaultBackend('matplotlib')